HOW TO REAR A HAPPY PUPPY

 PREPARATIONS.
 Before you collect the puppy there is preparation work to be done.
 Ensure that your garden is puppy proof, fences and gates need to be secure.
 Remove any poisonous plants and pieces of rubbish that could damage a puppy.
 Inside the house decide where your puppy will have his own space.
 This could be the corner of the kitchen or utility room.
 Many people make up a pen with a comfortable bed or you could purchase a cage.
 This is the place where the puppy can sleep, eat and get out of the hurly burly of the household.
 Also remember that your bed, sofa and chairs are your territory and no go areas for puppies.

 FEEDING.
 A good breeder will provide a diet sheet and probably some food to start the puppy off.
 A puppy will need 4 meals a day at 8 weeks and 3 meals a day at 12 weeks.
+By 6months their food can be fed twice a day.
 Stick to the meal times as well as possible, puppies like a routine.
 Allow about 10 minutes for the puppy to eat his fill and then remove the bowl.
 Puppies eat to appetite so a good rule of thumb is that there should be about a mouthful left in the dish at the end of the meal.
 Puppies coming away from a litter may be indifferent to food at first, try mixing some little tasty bits of chicken in with the normal food to stimulate appetite.
 Get your puppy used to you going near his food bowl by dropping nice pieces into the dish occasionally.
 Never feed the puppy from the table and don’t allow children to share snacks with the puppy.

 Puppies grow very rapidly, by the time they are 6 months old most breeds will have almost reached their adult height.
 The amount of food they need will increase dramatically as they grow, so feeding to appetite is by far the best method unless you have an exceptionally greedy pup.
 Good brands of dog food have a feeding guide on the back of the pack.
 You will need to know the weight of an adult dog or bitch of your pup's breed before you can work out what he needs.
 So for example a cocker spaniel will weigh around about 12 to 15 kilos as an adult so use the table to find out how many grams of food your puppy needs per day at the different ages.
 When you decrease the number of meals don't decrease the total amount of food.